Sesamoiditis: Small Bones – Big Problems

 The first step is to have your foot pain diagnosed.
 Many conditions can cause foot pain, and knowing which one you have is important for choosing the correct treatment.
 The specialists at Aadvanced Foot Care Associates will examine your foot, including manipulation of the toe and using X-rays or bone scans to determine the exact damage.
 If it is sesamoiditis rather than a fracture, remedies are usually conservative and noninvasive.

 We will recommend that you stop whatever activity is causing the problem until the condition heals.
 We may recommend a pain reliever or anti-inflammatory medication.
 Using an ice pack on the bottom of your sole may reduce swelling and pain.
 Soft-soled, cushioned shoes with low heels can help relieve the pressure on the bones that is causing the problem.
 We can also show you how to apply felt pads to distribute the pressure away from the bones.
 If the pain persists, we may recommend taping the toe to reduce stress on the bones or fit you for a short leg brace that you would wear for 4 – 6 weeks.

 After you have rested the foot and the pain and inflammation have subsided, return to normal activities gradually.
 Avoid putting a lot of weight on the balls of your feet until they are fully healed.

 We are Here to Help

-Dr. Hal Abrahamson, Dr. Daniel E. Orozco, and Dr. Elvis Rosero have over 100 years of combined foot care know how and are experts at diagnosing your pain and helping you back to great foot health.
+Dr. Hal Abrahamson and Dr. Daniel E. Orozco have over 40 years of combined foot care know how and are experts at diagnosing your pain and helping you back to great foot health.
 Don’t wait until that tiny discomfort becomes a big problem that limits your activity.
 Call our Rego Park office at (718) 896-4433, the Plainview office at (516) 822-9595, and the Flushing office at (718) 969-2266, or ask for an appointment on our website.
 We want your feet to be pain free!